ReflectionHLE/ReflectionHLE/README.md

-These source ports aim to reproduce behaviors of original executables for DOS, including bugs, at least if it's not too difficult (e.g., anything that highly depends on the memory layout).
+These source ports aim to reproduce behaviors of original executables for DOS, including bugs, at least if it's not too difficult (e.g., anything that greatly depends on the memory layout).
 With the exception of The Catacomb Armageddon/Apocalypse, this also includes compatibility with saved games for original DOS executables (done per version).
 The Chocolate Doom source port can be considered an inspiration for that.